 You will be contacted by the Student Conduct and Community Standards Office primarily by campus E-Mail, but students may also be contacted by phone, or US Mail.

-No. Complaints are reviewed by the Student Conduct and Community Standards Office Staff to determine if the complaint is valid and if it warrants a College Student Conduct Hearing.
-Students have the right to have their case heard by the College Student Conduct Board, or to solve it "Informally" with the Student Conduct and Community Standards Staff.
+No. Complaints are reviewed by the Student Conduct and Community Standards Office Staff to determine if the complaint is valid and if it warrants a University Student Conduct Hearing.
+Students have the right to have their case heard by the University Student Conduct Board, or to solve it "Informally" with the Student Conduct and Community Standards Staff.

 YES!
-The College Student Conduct System and the court system are different and the College retains the right to hear cases of student conduct that may have already been resolved in civil/criminal courts.
+The University Student Conduct System and the court system are different and the University retains the right to hear cases of student conduct that may have already been resolved in civil/criminal courts.

 Yes.
-The College has the ability to exercise "long-arm" jurisdiction in cases involving students where there is a definite and legitimate college interest.
-(Ex: house parties, Greek Life functions, sanctioned college events, community disturbances, etc...).
+The University has the ability to exercise "long-arm" jurisdiction in cases involving students where there is a definite and legitimate college interest.
+(Ex: house parties, Greek Life functions, sanctioned university events, community disturbances, etc...).